bongiozzo/musica_mustdie/output/band_theblackdahliamurder.md

 # The Black Dahlia Murder

-Дискография
+## Дискография

-"Unhallowed" 2003, Melodic Death Metal
+### "Unhallowed" 2003, Melodic Death Metal

+1. Unhallowed
+2. Funeral Thirst
+3. Elder Misanthropy
+4. Contagion
+5. When The Last Grave Has Emptied
+6. Thy Horror Cosmic
+7. The Blackest Incarnation
+8. Hymn For The Wretched
+9. Closed Casket Requiem
+10. Apex

+Cory Grady- drums,
+David Lock- bass,
+John Kempainen- guitar,
+Trevor Strnad- vocals,
+Brian Eschbach- guitars

-"Miasma" 2005, Melodic Death Metal
+### "Miasma" 2005, Melodic Death Metal

+1. Built For Sin 01:15
+2. I'm Charming 02:54
+3. Flies 03:26
+4. Statutory Ape 03:42
+5. A Vulgar Picture 03:37
+6. Novelty Crosses 03:51
+7. Dave Goes to Hollywood 03:59
+8. Miscarriage 03:09
+9. Spite Suicide 02:52
+10. Miasma 04:41

+Trevor Strnad - Vocals
+John Kempainen - Guitar
+Brian Eschbach - Guitar
+David Lock - Bass
+Zach Gibson - Drums

+Mixed by Eric Rachel and Andreas Magnusson at Trax East studios, New Jersey.

-"Nocturnal" 2007, Melodic Death Metal
+### "Nocturnal" 2007, Melodic Death Metal

+1. Everything Went Black
+2. What a Horrible Night to Have a Curse 03:50
+3. Virally Yours
+4. I Worship Only What You Bleed
+5. Nocturnal
+6. Deathmask Divine
+7. Of Darkness Spawned
+8. Climactic Degradation
+9. To a Breathless Oblivion
+10. Warborn

-"Deflorate" 2009, Melodic Death Metal
+### "Deflorate" 2009, Melodic Death Metal

+1. Black Valor 03:09
+2. Necropolis 03:30
+3. A Selection Unnatural 02:50
+4. Denounced, Disgraced 03:43
+5. Christ Deformed 03:30
+6. Death Panorama 01:54
+7. Throne Of Lunacy 03:34
+8. Eyes Of Thousand 03:13
+9. That Which Erodes The Most Tender Of Thing 03:01
+10. I Will Return 05:34

-"Ritual" 2011, Melodic Death Metal
+### "Ritual" 2011, Melodic Death Metal

+1. A Shrine To Madness
+2. Moonlight Equilibrium 03:30
+3. On Stirring Seas Of Salted Blood
+4. Conspiring With The Damned
+5. The Window
+6. Carbonized In Cruciform
+7. Den Of The Picquerist
+8. Malenchanments Of The Necrosphere
+9. The Grave Robber's Work
+10. The Raven
+11. Great Burning Nullifier
+12. Blood In The Ink

-"Everblack" 2013, Melodic Death Metal
+### "Everblack" 2013, Melodic Death Metal

+1. In Hell Is Where She Waits for Me
+2. Goat of Departure
+3. Into the Everblack
+4. Raped in Hatred by Vines of Thorn
+5. Phantom Limb Masturbation
+6. Control
+7. Blood Mine
+8. Every Rope a Noose
+9. Their Beloved Absentee
+10. Map of Scars

+Recorded at Audiohammer Studios (lead guitars and vocals), Rustbelt Studios (drums), and Regal Fecal (guitar and bass).

 ## Отношения с другими группами